code-dot-org/code-dot-org/TESTING.md

 You can expect a full test run to take about 5-10 minutes.

 ### Konacha Tests
+`cd dashboard`
 `bundle exec rake konacha:server` will run konacha tests.
-Run this from the `dashboard` directory, then visit the URL it provides to see your test results.
+Visit the URL it provides to see your test results.

 Tests run pretty quickly